 Spanning Years 1 & 2, these weekly facilitated small groups and targeted didactics explore current, complex, and cutting-edge problems in healthcare and science through the lens of two or more disciplines embedded in the Foundations 1 Curriculum.
-For example, groups of 6-8 students analyze the appropriate response to electronic cigarettes, new approaches to antimicrobial resistance, or using multiple frameworks from each of the domains of science.
+For example, groups of 6-8 students analyze the appropriate response to electronic cigarettes, new approaches to antimicrobial resistance, or using multiple frameworks from each of the Domains of Understanding.
 Through this component, learners build competency in evidence-based medicine, biostatistics, study design, medical ethics and clinical reasoning.

 Michelle Hermiston, MD, PhD

 Director, Core Inquiry Curriculum